TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 .. code:: python

-	from myrestapi.app import TutorialApp
+	from myrestapi import TutorialApp

-Next, instantiate an object of your TutorialApp class in the __main__ of the application, and run the app:
+Next, instantiate an application class `TutorialApp` in the __main__ of the application, and run it:

 .. code:: python